-Soviet General Vlasov, after being captured by Germans, performed a Heel-Face Turn and was given a small army to command, although he have never been trusted enough to be allowed into a major battle.
-To no surprise, as soon as Russians got him, he was hanged.
+Soviet General Vlasov, after being captured by Germans, performed a Face-Heel Turn and was eventually given a small army to command.
+To no surprise, as soon as Soviets captured him, he was...disappeared.

 Goebbels predicted that American Indians wouldn't be loyal to America.
 "I understand that Colin Ross, whom you know, is a Nazi and should be treated accordingly."
 So said Harold Ickes.
 This started with the assimilationist American Indian Federation and its association with the German-American Bund and Silver Shirts.
 That the swastika is associated with Shock and Awe in Indian cultures was another reason Goebbels thought Indians would support him.
 As one final push, Germany declared the Sioux to be Aryan.
 Ultimately, however, it was Defied by the Indians, most of whom were 100% loyal to the United States — the Sioux Nation declared war on Germany before the US did.

 On the other side of the war, we have Thailand, which sided with Imperial Japan.
 Relations between Thailand and China and both Koreas are strained to this day.
 The same goes for Iraq.note Although Thailand mainly sided with Japan as a way to exact territory and concessions in Cambodia from France, and because Phibun wanted to spare the nation the brutality of outright conquest by Japan.